Limited Time Offer

 If you don’t have one, you can still create the statement.
 List down the interests and values you expect from employees and explain how the company supports those values.
 Like other employee resources, you should also ensure the statement is accessible to remote teams.

-7. Provide a Virtual Mentor
+7. Provide a virtual mentor

-Providing a virtual mentor for new remote hires helps to give them a head start.
+Cultivating a virtual connection with new hires is essential for them to integrate easily with the rest of the team.
+Remote employees tend to miss meaningful collaborative and social opportunities that are integral in ensuring productivity and engagement.Providing a virtual mentor for new remote hires helps to give them a head start.
 While mentoring remote workers is somewhat different, it helps deliver positive and powerful effects for new employees.
 This helps to improve the morale and motivation of your team.

 For new hires, the first few weeks of joining a new company can be a period of uncertainty and anxiety.
 As such, having a dedicated person to hold their hands through every stage makes them comfortable and familiar with their new work environment.